 Murray Valley Encephalitis Virus (MVEV) and West Nile virus/Kunjin (WNV/KUN)

-- Blood samples collected from sentinel chickens located in Ramco (near Waikerie) on 28/02/2020 have tested positive for MVEV and WNV/KUN.
+One of five blood samples collected from sentinel chickens located near Meningie on 17/12/2020 has tested positive for MVEV and WNV/KUN.

 Murray Valley Encephalitis Virus (MVEV)